QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 * additive inverse of each element, i.e. :math:`-a` such that :math:`a + (-a) = 0`
 * multiplicative identity element, usually denoted ``1`` such that :math:`a \cdot 1 = a`

-This is glancing over a few other key parts of the definition, but it is also useful to say what is not needed
+This is skipping over a few other key parts of the definition, but it is also useful to say what is not needed
-* There is no assumption of any total or partial ordering, i.e. there does not need to be any meaningful ``<`` operator defined
+* A total or partial ordering is not required (i.e. there does not need to be any meaningful ``<`` operator defined)
 * A multiplicative inverse is not required

 This algebraic structure provides motivation for the abstract ``Number`` type in Julia